athomasq/athomasq.github.io/investing.md

 In public markets, I was a trader and portfolio manager at Simplex, a large hedge fund.
 I then co-founded Quandl, a startup whose customers are hedge funds, asset managers, fintechs and investment banks.

-In private markets, I raised $20M in financing for Quandl from blue-chip venture capital firms.
-And I invest regularly in other startups as an angel.
+In private markets, I raised $20M in financing for Quandl from blue-chip venture capital firms, before being acquired by Nasdaq in a successful exit.
+And I both invest in and mentor other startup founders as an angel.

 I like to think these experiences give me useful perspective on multiple intersecting worlds: capital markets, technology and entrepreneurship.